gingerly-ui/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the mode of the file hello
+sets the mode as same as olleh